KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Ring by DustinBryant](https://github.com/DustinBryant/MMM-Ring)

+0. This module is outdated: Abandoned.
+Repo has been archived at 2022-08-25.
 1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 2. No image found.
 3. Typo: Found `Magic Mirror` in file `MMM-Ring.js`: Replace it with `MagicMirror²`.